IBM-Security/verify-operator/README.md

 |-----|-----
 | client_id | The ID of the client which will be used to single sign-on to the application.
 | client_secret | The associated secret of the client which be used to single-sign-on to the application.
+| tenant\_discovery_endpoint | The discovery endpoint, which returns a JSON listing of the OpenID/OAuth endpoints, for the IBM Security Verify tenant.

 The following example (verify-app-testapp.yaml) shows a secret definition: